Markov-Modulated Hawkes Processes for Sporadic and Bursty Event Occurrences: Discussion and conclusion

+{ In this paper, we focused on modeling the sporadic dynamic of one sequence of event history that can be assumed as one non-stationary point process.
+In practice, some event streams might be driven by multiple dynamic processes.
+One such example is \cite{du2015dirichlet}, who fitted a nonparametric Dirichlet mixture of Hawkes processes to a large collection of document streams and clustered these news articles into separate streams, with each stream represented by a Hawkes process.
+A similar mixture of Hawkes processes is considered by \cite{xu2017dirichlet}.
+This mixture of Hawkes process is able to capture the self excitatory patterns seen in mixtures of document streams, but is not able to capture the long wait times observed in social interaction data that we consider here.
+Adding an inactive state with sporadic event arrivals to such mixture models via Markov modulation is a future direction worth exploring. }

-In this paper, we focused on modeling the sporadic dynamic of one sequence of event history.
-We assumed independence structure when applying the model to a network of animals.
+Furthermore, we assumed independence structure when applying the model to a network of animals.
 However, more research can be carried out in terms of introducing a dependence structure among different animal pairs in a network.
 Such a network-structured MMHP will lead to improvements in model estimates and interpretability.
 On the other hand, combined with network models, MMHP provides a way of inferring network structure based on continuous-time event data.